 St Helens & Mt Rainier – June 22nd – 24th… the highest peak in the Cascade Range at 14,411 feet.
 The “mountain” is surrounded by old growth forest and stunning wildflower meadows….
 It is an active volcano encased in over 35 square miles of snow and ice, which makes it the most heavily glaciated peak in the lower 48.
 Mt St Helen’s… on May 18th, 1980 the eruption of Mount St. Helen’s disrupted the lives of thousands and changed more than 200 square miles of rich forest into a grey, lifeless landscape.
 Now, more than thirty years later, the land around the mountain is slowly healing.
 Nature may be covering the scars of the 1980 eruption, but many people will never forget what happened that spring day.
 69 Click here to see more information on this tour

-Mackinac Island The State of Michigan – July 8th – 14th – blessed with the riches of unspoiled nature: the world’s longest freshwater coastline, lakes that feel like oceans, miles and miles of cherry orchards, some of the highest freshwater sand dunes in the world, and more than 100 lighthouses.
+Mackinac Island & The Great State of Michigan – July 8th – 14th – blessed with the riches of unspoiled nature: the world’s longest freshwater coastline, lakes that feel like oceans, miles and miles of cherry orchards, some of the highest freshwater sand dunes in the world, and more than 100 lighthouses.
 Mackinac Island is a truly “all natural” theme park of America.
 Its real Victorian image is preserved as you step back in time to a place where transportation is limited to horse and buggy, bicycle, or foot.
 It has managed to escape the changes of time.
 106 Click here to see more information on this tour

 Montreal & Quebec City – July 15th – 21st – Montreal, c’est si bon!
 This French-speaking city is considered the cultural capital of Canada and is a cosmopolitan celebration of Québécois style.
 Riding around the cobblestone streets and grand buildings of Vieux-Montréal will give you a taste of European flavors.
 Québec City… It happens to be one of North America’s oldest and most magnificent settlements.
 Its picturesque Old Town is a Unesco World Heritage site, a living museum of narrow cobblestone streets, 17th- and 18th-century houses and soaring church spires, with the splendid Château Frontenac towering above it all.
 There’s more than a glimmer of Old Europe in its classic bistros, sidewalk cafes and manicured squares.
 97 Click here for more information on this tour